ctlusto/blog/source/2016-06-07-lessons-for-other-people.html.md

 It would be great if we could find a way to combine centralized support with community contribution for open curricular resources.

 ###### &sect; MatHub
-I'm about to make a suggestion that's wrong in important ways, but probably right in general.
+I'm about to make a suggestion that's wrong in specific and important ways, but probably right in general.
 We need [GitHub](https://github.com/) for math curriculum.

 To say that the community repository model has done wonders for open source software is a massive understatement.
 To what extent that success translates to curriculum I'm obviously unsure, but I have randomly-ordered reasons to suspect it's appreciable: